Complete Guide To Luminosity Masks

 Light and Photography

 Photographers have been manipulating light in all its forms since the first photographs were taken.
 Whether it was in the field with natural or introduced light, or the dark room with chemicals, and adding or removing light during developing.
 In the digital age our ability to control light has been taken to a whole new level.
 With editing programs such as Lightroom and Photoshop we have unprecedented control.
 Learning from the masters and applying it to modern day technology, we now have luminosity masks.
 Whether it be dodging and burning, gradient adjustments, or zone system manipulation it has never been easier.

 Luminosity Masks are a method of making selections in your image based on the brightness values of the pixels.
 They are used as a tool by photographers to edit their images with incredible control.
 The term Luminosity Masks, although a good description, can strike fear into many.
 Being new to Photoshop they can appear overwhelming, putting you off using them in your workflow.
 In this article, we’ll remove the complication created by the term, and endeavour to have them much more easily understood.
 We’re all striving to improve our post processing, and they are an important tool that will help us get there.
-Throughout the sections in this tutorial, we’ll explain them in detail, and how they can be created.
+Throughout the sections in this post, we explain them in detail, and how they can be created.